AlexeyProvorov/Data-Analyst/README.md

 # Data-Analyst
-Data analytics, features, templates, projects
+Data analytics, features, templates, projects and more more more